kickslip/geniushumans/tasks.md

 [*] 6.Add pics to register and login
-[*] 7. redirect on prices need to be a scrolldown to packages [*] 8. loading spinner on book now and message component
+[*] 7. redirect on prices need to be a scrolldown to packages [*] 8. loading spinner on book now and message component [] 9. confirmation on the delete button on the the admin booking